How much does an interior designer cost? (and what it means for your home value)

 How to pick the right interior designer for you

-1. Determine the scope of the project.
+• Determine the scope of the project.
 Decide exactly what you want and put together a wish list.
 Are you tackling the entire home or just focusing on a single room?
-Do you want a complete remodel or to just update the decor?
+Do you want a complete remodel or to update the decor?

-2. Identify your style.
+• Find your style.
 Do some research on Pinterest and in home magazines.
 What do you like?
 Even if you can’t name the specific type of interior design, put together a Pinterest board or mood board to give the interior designer an idea of what you’re looking for.

-4. Ask for recommendations and read online reviews.
+• Ask for recommendations and read online reviews.
 Ask your friends, family and neighbors about local interior designers they’ve worked with.
 Check out those designers online and explore their social media to see their work.

-5. Choose an interior designer who matches your communication style and personality.
-While not a requirement, having a designer with a similar communication style as you can eliminate a lot of stress during the project.
+• Choose an interior designer who matches your communication style and personality.
+While not a requirement, having a designer with a similar communication style can eliminate a lot of stress during the project.
 If working with someone who touches base with you frequently will help you trust the process, choose a designer who over-communicates.
 If you want a more hands-off approach to the project, opt for a designer who is OK with making decisions independently.

 Questions to ask potential interior designers